Ummubeyy/OfflineAnime/specification sheet.md

 Every shortcuts here it can be change in the settings page.
 The letter located in the footnote ("text") is a button in the keyboard. if the user start typing and reach the most long shortcut words (9), fi move the search of the user in the search bar.

 1. debug: Open a frame with every logs listed. (log logs is defaultly off)
-2. n: Goto the next video/episode.
+2. n: Go to the next video/episode.
-3. p: Goto the previus video/episode.
+3. p: Go to the previus video/episode.
 4. "space": Pause the video. (idk if we can without an extension)
 5. ilovethis: Give to the currently user a advencement.
 6. "tab": Switch between different elements in the page like a button or search bar and make a border.
-7. s: show the synopsis of the current anime if awaible.
+7. s: show the synopsis of the current anime if avaible.
 8. r: rechsearch in the search bar.
 9. d: show the downloader frame.
-10. optimize (or opti): Make the website just for watching remove everything is unusefull to watch their anime.
+10. optimize (or opti): Make the website just for watching, remove everything unusefull to watch their anime.
 11. f: Add the current anime to favorite playlist. (if the user does not delete this playlist)
 12. w: Add the current anime to watched playlist. (if the user does not delete this playlist)
 13. l: Add the current anime to watch-it-later playlist. (if the user does not delete this playlist)
 14. i: open up a frame and give every information about current state of the anime to the name of anime in a frame and make this sharable.
-15. fr (or en,uk,it,...): change the language of the current anime to the given lang-code language if awaible.
+15. fr (or en,uk,it,...): change the language of the current anime to the given lang-code if the language is available.
 16. lama: open the llama3 ai and do anything you want.
 17. ai: open a frame to select an ai model, for video, audio and text.
 18. q: open the quote of the currently user only if awaible.